 In March this year, cyclists in Australia risked police fines by cycling without helmets in a protest ride against the country’s mandatory helmet laws.
-These laws, however, were introduced after a campaign led by the Royal Australasian College of Surgeons, which indicates that many health professionals believe the use of helmets has positive outcomes for cyclists involved in accidents.
+These laws, however, were introduced after a campaign led by the Royal Australasian College of Surgeons.
+The institution indicates many health professionals believe the use of helmets has positive outcomes for cyclists involved in accidents.

 Here in the UK, a Government review taking place this year also considered forcing all cyclists to wear helmets.
-Transport minister, Jesse Norman, tweeted that the mandatory wearing of helmets was ‘sure to be raised in the consultation’ which was a wide-ranging look at road safety for cyclists.
+Transport minister, Jesse Norman, tweeted that the mandatory wearing of helmets was ‘sure to be raised in the consultation’.
+This was a wide-ranging look at road safety for cyclists.
 However, there are strong lobbies both for and against the wearing of helmets.

 The arguments against helmets:

-Those against making helmets a legal requirement believe it is an ineffective safely measure which discourages people from cycling and creates an image of a high-risk activity.
-They argue cycling is a healthy, cheap and environmentally friendly form of transport and that many of the risks that cyclists face should be reduced through improvements to infrastructure, signage, education and training.
+Those against making helmets a legal requirement believe it is an ineffective safely measure.
+They also state it discourages people from cycling and creates an image of a high-risk activity.
+They argue cycling is a healthy, cheap and environmentally friendly form of transport.
+For them, many of the risks that cyclists face should be reduced through improvements to infrastructure, signage, education and training.

-Another argument against helmets arises from research at the University of Bath that demonstrated cyclists wearing protective helmets did have an effect – but a negative one.
+Another argument against helmets arises from research at the University of Bath.
+This demonstrated cyclists wearing protective helmets did have an effect – but a negative one.
 The research showed that car drivers passed, on average, 8.5cm closer when overtaking cyclists wearing helmets, than when overtaking those without.
 This effect is known as ‘risk compensation’ and can increase the likelihood of a collision.

-Interestingly, as many cyclists are perceived to be young and male, the same research discovered that motorists gave more space to a cyclist who wore a long flowing wig to look female.
+Many cyclists are perceived to be young and male.
+Interestingly, the same research discovered that motorists gave more space to a cyclist who wore a long flowing wig to look female.

-Research demonstrates ‘risk compensation’ also affects people participating in a range of sports who tend to take more risks once they are wearing protective clothing, including helmets, as they are lulled into a false sense of security.
+Research demonstrates ‘risk compensation’ also affects people participating in a range of sports.
+They tend to take more risks once they are wearing protective clothing, including helmets.
+That is because they are lulled into a false sense of security.
 However, it maybe that it is the nature of the sport being undertaken that increases the risk rather than the act of putting on a helmet.

-Studies also suggest those wearing helmets are more susceptible to injury, both due to an increase in head size due to the size of the helmet, and the fact they are less aware of their surroundings due to muffled hearing.
+Studies also suggest those wearing helmets are more susceptible to injury.
+This is due to an increase in head size due to the size of the helmet.
+Moreover, they are less aware of their surroundings due to muffled hearing.

 The arguments for helmets: